au-research/ARDC-23-things/_things/thing-19.md

 **Option 1**: **Hands-on API tutorials**
 Are you new to APIs and want a hands-on introduction to commonly used APIs, including Twitter and YouTube?
-Choose one API from the [Codecademy APIs](https://www.codecademy.com/apis) and work through the online tutorial to learn more about the API you chose.
+Work through some or all of the [tutorial from freeCodeCamp](https://www.youtube.com/watch?v=GZvSYJDk-us) to get hands on learning about working with APIs.

 **Consider:** how the APIs could be applied to a dataset to make it more reusable?

 **Option 2: APIs for ANDS Services**
 If your institution uses ANDS services, you might want to use one or